JamesLawton/poseet-copy-01/content/pages/index.md

         media_position: right
         media_width: sixty
       - title: Practice with any video - social or your own
-        content: >-
+        content: >
-          Friends are an integral part of our life, a true friend can motivate you to achieve your goals.
-With Your Goal, you can set goals with your friends and achieve them together.
+          Use any video as a reference for the movement you would like to perfect.
         actions:
           - label: Learn More
             url: /thank-you